Table of Contents

 Spices were big business four hundred years ago.
-At one point during the 17th century, there was scant change among the price of gold and the price of cloves.
-By turns the Venetians, Portuguese and Dutch traveled to the Spice Islands where they made their fortunes trading in clove, nutmeg and other spices.
+At one point during the 17th century, there was the scant change among the price of gold and the price of cloves.
+By turns, the Venetians, Portuguese and Dutch traveled to the Spice Islands where they made their fortunes trading in clove, nutmeg, and other spices.
 The Dutch even destroyed cultivation of cloves on all but two islands in order to restrict supply and thrust up prices.

 In use for over 5,000 years, frankincense has been prized by cultures around the world for its therapeutic and spiritual properties.
 In several societies, it was dedicated to a solar deity, including the Babylonian sun god Bael, Egyptian Ra, and Greek Apollo.
 Also known as Olibanum (‘Oil of Lebanon’), its name means ‘true’, ‘free’ or ‘abundant’ incense.

 It is hard to believe that such a precious aromatic is derived from a gnarled desert tree native to North Africa.
 Frankincense oil is steam extracted from the fragrant resin produced the tree when its bark is damaged or cut.
 Defying these seemingly humble origins, Frankincense was a prized and costly commodity in the ancient world: a gift worthy of a king.

 Frankincense has a clear, uplifting resinous-woody scent.
 It calms the emotions and deepens the breath, restoring peace and soothing anxiety.
 Of all aromatics, frankincense is most often associated with prayer and meditation – when burnt as incense it is believed the aromatic smoke carries prayers heavenwards – and features in the rituals of several world religions.